-Master Zone Editor
+Editing a Master Zone

-This dialog opens if you selected the zone type Master in the step described in DNS Zones (page 597).
-The dialog comprises several pages: Basic (the one opened first), NS Records, MX Records, SOA, and Records.
+To edit a master zone, select DNS Zones, choose the zone type Master, select the master zone from the table, and click Edit.
+The dialog consists of several pages: Basic (the one opened first), NS Records, MX Records, SOA, and Records.